 There are places that buy their world thanks to the location, and Joy is exactly like that – but it doesn’t stop there.
 Located on the prestigious Alrov Mamilla Avenue, the restaurant offers one of the most beautiful views of the walls of the Old City, alongside a rich meat menu that is suitable for everyone – from romantic couples to families with children.

-The interior space in the conservation building exudes warmth and history, while the balcony is the place to be when the weather permits.
-The kitchen specializes in classic grilling and prides itself on aging meats on site.
-This is the ideal place to combine luxury shopping with a fine meat lunch or dinner, in the most Jerusalem atmosphere there is.
+The space radiates warmth and history, while the terrace is the place to be when the weather allows.
+The kitchen specializes in classic grilling and takes pride in aging meats on-site.
+An ideal spot to combine upscale shopping with an excellent meat lunch or dinner, in the most authentic Jerusalem atmosphere there is.

 Must-try dishes: Butcher’s Hamburg, long-cooked Asado on the bone, and disassembled Asado focaccia.